For over a hundred years, Sherman Clay Pianos have paved their way as one of the most recognized pianos of both professionals and beginners.

 Over fifty years ago, Sherman and Clay pianos were purchased by Bern Schwartz and today, Schwartz’s sons carry on the legacy of Sherman and Clay pianos; exerting every effort to live up to the name the Leander Sherman and C.C.
 Clay have made.

-Sherman Clay now houses and represents three major piano names: Steinway, Yamaha and Henry F. Miller, offered in both new and secondhand condition.
-They also offer piano rentals for those who have not yet made up their mind about buying their own piano.
-Service and repairs are also available.
+Sherman Clay once housed and represented three major piano brands: Steinway, Yamaha and Henry F. Miller, offered in both new and used conditions.
+They also offered piano rentals for those who have not yet made up their mind about buying their own piano.
+Service and repairs were also available.

 SUBSCRIBE TO OUR FREE EZINE: